NAZIS, SOVIETS DIVIDE POLAND

 Brest-Litovsk, Occupied Eastern Poland · September 19, 1939

 Adolf Hitler’s armies stormed over Poland’s border on September 1, 1939, in what became known as the world’s first blitzkrieg—“lightning war.”
-Soviet dictator Joseph Stalin hastened to claim his share of the spoils under the terms of a secret protocol in the Molotov-Ribbentrop Nonaggression Treaty signed in Moscow less than a month before, sending his forces into Eastern Poland, where on this date in 1939 they met the advancing Germans at Brest-Litovsk on the River Bug (effectively the demarcation between the two occupation armies).
+Soviet dictator Joseph Stalin hastened to claim his share of the spoils under the terms of a secret protocol in the Molotov-Ribbentrop Nonaggression Treaty signed in Moscow less than a month before, sending his forces into Eastern Poland, where on this date, September 19, 1939, they met the advancing Germans at Brest-Litovsk on the River Bug (effectively the demarcation between the two occupation armies).
 On September 22, as German troops withdrew westward out of the Soviet “sphere of influence” in Poland, the two invaders celebrated a victory parade in Brest (in today’s Belarus).
 By the end of the month all Poland was under one tyranny or the other.

 Despite their easy victory, the Germans lost 13,000 killed and over 27,000 wounded.
 The Soviets lost less than a thousand because most combat was over by the time they surged over Poland’s border on September 17.
 Polish casualties were high: 70,000 killed and 133,000 wounded.
 Over 900,000 Poles became prisoners of war: nearly 700,000 in German hands and 217,000 in Soviet hands.
 After Hitler double-crossed his treaty partner by invading the Soviet Union in June 1941 (Operation Barbarossa), between 3.3 and 3.5 million Soviet POWs were targeted for forced labor and destruction by Nazi policies.
 Destruction took the form of neglect, abuse, malnutrition, deliberate starvation (with typical German thoroughness, the Nazis crafted a “Hungerplan” for its implementation), all the way down to murder, mostly by shooting and gassing.
 In the summer of 1944 the number of Soviet POWs used as forced laborers peaked at 631,000, many employed in coal mines in Germany’s Ruhr Valley or with firms like Krupp and Daimler-Benz.
 No less than 200,000 Soviet prisoners died as forced laborers.